Yusra230/WorkTrace/README.md

 WorkTrace was built for OpenAI Build Week.

-Codex and GPT-5.6 were used throughout development to implement the full-stack product, connect and test the frontend and backend, debug state and persistence problems, tighten the evaluator contract, and verify the final flow from mission entry to receipt.
+I used Codex and GPT-5.6 throughout development to implement the full-stack product, connect and test the frontend and backend, debug state and persistence problems, tighten the evaluator contract, and verify the final flow from mission entry to receipt.
 Google Gemini remains the product AI used by the in-app teammate and evaluator.

 ## Submission Checklist

 - **Demo Video URL:** `TODO: add final YouTube URL`
 - **Repository URL:** `TODO: add repository URL`
 - **Codex /feedback Session ID:** `TODO: add session ID`